Ivana505/art-of-chocolate/README.md

    - The project has now been deployed
    - When deployed click on view
    - If you click on settings on the main menu bar you will find your Heroku git URL
+   - Attach Postgres database by going to Resources, add-ons and type Postgres.

+Prepare your environment and settings.py, also create env.py file in the main directory where all your secret keys will "live".

-    To install the required packages for this application, type the following: pip3 install -r requirements.txt
+To install the required packages for this application, type the following: pip3 install -r requirements.txt.

+Create "Procfile" in the main directory web: gunicorn project-name.wsgi

-Config vars
+Config vars required for this project are:

 ![Heroku config vars](media/images/heroku_config_vars.png)